AdamJedamski/RTA-naprawione/README.md

-# RTA-Project: IoT Signal Datastream Anomalies Detection
+# RTA-Project: Real-Time Anomaly Detection in IoT Datastreams

-Real-time anomaly detection in IoT signal datastreams using Quantum Reservoir Computing (QRC) with Kafka streaming.
+This project implements a real-time anomaly detection system for IoT signal datastreams using Quantum Reservoir Computing (QRC) with Apache Kafka for streaming data processing.

 ## Project Overview

-This project implements a real-time anomaly detection system for IoT data streams, specifically focused on CPU utilization metrics.
-The system uses Quantum Reservoir Computing (QRC) for anomaly detection and Apache Kafka for data streaming.
+The system detects anomalies in CPU utilization metrics by using a Quantum Reservoir Computing model.
+The architecture employs Apache Kafka for streaming data between components, creating a real-time processing pipeline.

 ### Architecture

-The system consists of the following components:
+The system consists of three main components:

-1. **Data Streaming Component**: Reads data from a source (CSV file or synthetic generator) and publishes it to a Kafka topic.
+1. **Data Streaming Component**: Reads CPU utilization data from a CSV file and publishes it to a Kafka topic.
 2. **QRC Model Component**: Consumes data from Kafka, trains a QRC model, and performs real-time anomaly detection.
-3. **Visualization Component**: Displays real-time data and anomaly detection results.
+3. **Visualization Component**: Displays real-time data and anomaly detection results in an interactive dashboard.
-4. **Kafka Infrastructure**: Serves as the central message bus for communication between components.

 ### Technologies Used

 - **Python**: Primary programming language
-- **Apache Kafka**: Message broker for data streaming
+- **Apache Kafka & Zookeeper**: Message broker for data streaming
 - **PennyLane**: Quantum machine learning framework
-- **Dash/Plotly**: Interactive visualization
+- **Dash & Plotly**: Interactive visualization
-- **Docker**: Containerization
-- **Docker Compose**: Container orchestration
+- **Docker & Docker Compose**: Containerization and orchestration

 ## Project Structure